yolk/valvat/README.markdown

 Keep in mind that the VIES webservice might be offline at some time for some countries.
 If this happens Valvat::Lookup.validate returns nil.

 See http://ec.europa.eu/taxation_customs/vies/viesspec.do for more accurate information at what time the service for a specific country will be down.

+== Utilities

+To split a vat number into the ISO country code and the remaining chars:

+  Valvat::Utils.split("ATU345789003")
+  => ["AT", "U345789003"]

+_split_ always returns an array.
+If it can not detect the country it returns [nil, nil].

+To normalize a vat number:

+  Valvat::Utils.normalize("atu345789003")
+  => "ATU345789003"

+This basically just removes trailing spaces and ensures all chars are upcase.

 == Links